mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## Multiple particle-related errors in console

 Ignore these, as these are red herrings that happen in a clean TF2 installation and do not affect FPS.

+## `Unknown command "gl_*"`

+OpenGL-related cvars are only available on Linux and macOS.
+Therefore, errors of this type appear a few times when using mastercomfig on Windows.